-Ms. González-Reyes has 24 years of experience in general civil litigation, employment law, contract law, administrative law, and proceedings before State and Federal administrative agencies.
+Ms. González-Reyes has over 20 years of experience in general civil litigation, employment law, contract law, administrative law, and proceedings before State and Federal administrative agencies.
 She also has ample litigation experience before the Commonwealth and Federal Courts.

 Ms. González-Reyes regularly counsels and assists clients in regulatory and legal matters including COVID requirements, Americans with Disabilities Act requirements, employment discrimination, workers’ compensation, retaliation, sexual harassment, torts, and contract law.

 Upon graduation, she served as a Law Clerk to Judge Miriam Naveira of the Supreme Court of Puerto Rico.
 She enjoys traveling, reading and good movies.

 - Puerto Rico Bar, 1998

 - United States District Court for the District of Puerto Rico, 2000

 - United States Court of Appeals for the First Circuit, 2003